emmajanedrews/base-template/_posts/2017-08-07-4-key-tips-for-buying-or-investing-in-waterfront-properties.md

 {% include pullquote.html %}

 **3. Inspect any existing bulkheads or piers on the property.** We don’t want you to buy something that’s been eaten up by worms or is starting to cave in.
-It can be costly to get those torn out or replaced, so we want to make sure your new bulkhead or pier is planned into your budget.
+It can be costly to get those torn out or replaced. &nbsp;Also, if you require a new bulkhead or pier we want to make sure it is planned into your budget.
 It can cost anywhere from $150 to $250 per linear foot to replace, depending on how deep the water and how extensive the job is.

 **4. What is the build elevation on the lot that you intend to purchase?** You need to get down to the planning department to find out.
 You should also look for other restrictions that may come with building on a waterfront property, as that can wind up being extensive and costly as well.